scott-fryxell/scott-fryxell.github.io/content/articles/a11y-in-the-code.md

 alt: '16th Street Bart station.
 At the far end with a train in the station'
 draft: true
 ---
-*Wednesday, November 9th 2021*
+*Tuesday, November 9th 2021*

 I can't spell accessibility.
 I can't spell lot's of words.
 It's even harder for me to read `um.
 I am dyslexic.
 I am learning as Software development matures into the twenty first century that most development teams have at least a few dyslexics, I wasn't diagnosed until I was in my thirties which is pretty normal.

 It's important to take time and think about variable naming.
 How can we include and optimize for the widest array of readers?

 As I'm reading through someone's code I first use the shape of the word to try and understand it.
 I am efficient utilizing snake_case or kabab-case for my names.
 PascalCase is becoming all the rage as it improves editors ability to autocomplete an d make inferences about code.
 Supporting this type of casing slows me down.
 I am robbed robbed of my reading shape-first strategy.